Hooky (webcomic): Critical reception

-The series has received generally positive reviews, with praise for its art, characters, and worldbuilding, but criticism for its English translation.
+The series has received generally positive reviews, with praise for its art, characters, and world building, but criticism for its English translation.
 Kirkus Reviews wrote that the book's "central conflict plays with the ideas of good and evil as well as biases and assumptions" and that the characters "grapple with self-doubts and questions of self-worth."
 It praised the "energetic, manga-style art" and the "dramatic color palette," as well as the fast-paced nature of the book.
 Writing for Booklist, critic Sara Smith praised the characters, writing that "most of the characters are compelling and sympathetic" but noted that "some readers might find some of their motivations to be somewhat trite."
 She also complimented the artwork, calling it "beautifully and brightly colored with lovely, atmospheric details."
 In a positive review for Geek Girl Authority, writer Julia Roth stated that "the series includes a colorful cast of characters" and it "is sure to provide you with an unforgettable adventure."
 Hayley Andrews of Comic Book Resources suggested the series to fans of fantasy manga, writing that "Hooky is both heartwarming and heartbreaking, similar to many amazing anime, but well worth reading."

 Elias Rosner of Multiversity Comics, in an in-depth review of Hooky for the platform's "Webcomics Worth Watching" series, wrote that the worldbuilding in Hooky "created a massive story that only gets more interesting with each new episode" and called central characters Dani and Dorian "endearing."
 Bonastre Tur's artwork, in particular its detail and Spanish-inspired architecture, was praised.
 Panel layouts, which Rosner noted as "boxy," were criticized, as was the grammatical mistakes in early chapters.
 In a mixed review for WomenWriteAboutComics, author Claire Napier noted Hookys artwork as "very attractively drawn, [...] with some very nice and enticing layouts and diagrammatic panel choices," however, she found the grammatical errors distracting.
 On the grammatical issues, Napier wrote that the webcomic's "lines are often badly garbled, stripping any sense of character from the voice and making the pages seem sterile."
 In a Spanish-language review for Deculture, reviewer Suzume Mizuno wrote that "the characters develop slowly but have room for their own growth" and noted that "it is worth highlighting the villains" whose motivations are not "black or white."
 Mizuno also complimented the series' balance of slice-of-life and action elements.